mhausenblas/the-container-security-book/manuscript/ch1.md

 # Introduction

+Welcome to The Container Security Book (TCSB) and thanks for reading it.
+This is a free book, aiming to bring good practices around container security, from container images to runtime challenges to policies, and service mesh security to as many practitioners as possible.
+If you have feedback or want to discuss something, please visit the book's [forum](https://leanpub.com/container-security/forum).

 ## Why This Book?

 Containers themselves are a relatively new species, really going mainstream only in the last few years, starting around 2014.